inf3rno/dataflower/README.md

 No real documentation yet.

-*A detailed documentation will be available on GitHub Pages by the first release.
+*A detailed documentation will be available on GitHub Pages by 0.9.0 at the very latest.
 Until then all I can provide are low quality examples.*

 ### Installation